 Searches.
-Tiara maintains a skip list [20, 21] which is equivalent to a distributed balanced search tree.
-Hence the searches in Tiara proceed similar to searches in such trees.
+Note that Tiara maintains a skip list [23, 20] which is equivalent to a distributed balanced search tree.
+Hence the searches in Tiara proceed similar to searches such trees.
 Let b be a right neighbor of a at some level i of Tiara.
 The right interval of a, denoted [a, b), is the range of identifiers between a and b.
 Left interval is defined similarly.
 If a does not have a right neighbor, its interval is not finite.
 That is, a's interval contains all process identifiers greater than a.
 Similarly, if a lacks left neighbor it's interval is infinite on the left.
 Thus in any level, the collection of intervals contains the complete range of identifiers.

-Suppose a, c and b are consequent at level i-1 of Tiara and a and b are consequent at level i.
+Suppose a, c and b are consequent at level i - 1 of Tiara and a and b are consequent at level i.
 That is c is in the cage.
-Since the identifiers are sorted, c belongs to the interval [a,b).
-If a node is down, then one if its neighbors is up.
+Since the identifiers are sorted, c belongs to the interval [a, b].
+Note also that if a node is down, then one if its neighbors is up.
 Thus a client process that has a pointer to a node in Tiara and wishing to advance up the skip list only needs to examine the node's neighbors.

-Assuming that a client process connects to an arbitrary node in Tiara, the search proceeds first upward then downward in the skip list.
+Assuming that a client process connects to an arbitrary node in Tiara, the search proceeds first upward then downward the skip list.
 In the upward phase, the client is moving up the list looking for the node whose interval contains the identity.
 Since every level contains the complete id-range, this phase terminates.
+Once the range is found, the client advances downward evaluating the cages it encounters to narrow the search range.
+This procedure continues until the desired node x is located or it is established that x belongs to the interval of the consequent nodes at the bottom level.
+The latter case means that x is not present in the system.

 Let us discuss the leave operation.
 The environment sets leave to true to indicate that the node x requests disconnect.
-We assume that leave cannot be set when join is set and it cannot be set back to false until the node disconnects.
+Note that we assume that leave cannot be set when join is set and it cannot be set back to false until the node disconnects.
 When the right and left neighbors of x notice that the leave of x is set to true, the neighbors add a link bypassing x at the bottom level.
 Node x can then disconnect.
 The higher levels of Tiara execute the regular Tiara actions to accommodate the missing node.
-At most a constant number of adjustment steps is required at each level.
+Observe that at most a constant number of adjustment steps is required at each level.
 Hence the total number of steps required for the node to leave Tiara is in O(log|N|).